dzubo/dzubo.github.io/_posts/2017-02-28-how-to-install-keras-with-tensorflow-us.md

 But sometimes due to different dependencies it takes additional steps to unserstand how to install needed packages.

-I assume that you have `Anaconda` intsalled.
+I assume that you have `Anaconda` installed.

 Since there is no `tensorflow` package in an [Anaconda Package List][anaconda-package-list] one have to use [conda-forge][conda-forge] - community supported repository of packages.